Cat Contraception Megestrol Acetate (MA) A Useful Tool During COVID

-Whether it’s a cat you are fostering or a new stray who has wandered into your neighborhood, many of us are finding ourselves in the uncomfortable position of having an unspayed female cat in our lives at time when access to surgical spay is limited.
+Whether it’s a cat you are fostering or a new stray who has wandered into your neighborhood, many of us experience the uncomfortable position of having an unspayed female cat in our lives when access to surgical spay is limited.
 Given this unpleasant reality, MA is a welcome addition for cat caregivers.

 How Much & How to Give Megestrol Acetate:

 - Experts recommend that one 2.5 mg dose of MA be given orally to each unspayed female cat once a week.
 The simple guideline is “one cat – one dose – once a week.”
 For female cats already showing signs of heat, the dose should be given at 5 mg per cat per day for three days only.
 After that, it should be given in a 2.5 mg dose once a week.

 - MA is best given in liquid form added to food that is served on a plastic plate.
 If served on a paper plate, some or all of the MA might be absorbed by the paper.

 - It is recommended that cats be given MA for no more than 30 weeks.

 - MA requires a commitment on the part of the caregiver to give the medicine each week in the right amount to each cat.
 This is most easily accomplished in a household with only one cat, and more difficult in scenarios in which there are multiple cats.
 If you are giving MA to more than one cat, each cat must be watched to ensure she doesn’t eat her own food with its dose and then wander over to eat another cat’s dose as well.

 - Cost and availability of MA will vary, but back-of-the-envelope calculations based on discussions with compounders put the cost of an eight-week course of MA in the range of $3.00 – $5.00 per cat.